freeCodeCamp/i18n-curriculum/curriculum/challenges/arabic/02-javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/sum-all-numbers-in-a-range.md

 ---
 id: a3566b1109230028080c9345
-title: جمع كل الأعداد في نطاق معين (Sum All Numbers in a Range)
+title: Sum All Numbers in a Range
 challengeType: 1
 forumTopicId: 16083
 dashedName: sum-all-numbers-in-a-range